 Whether you can improve your communication with a simple fix will depend on what your workplace culture is like at present.
 If you have generally good leaders and managers who are willing to work on their skills, then a few changes can make all the difference.
 However, if there are wider problems and the other Pam Cast principles are not an integral part of your culture, then the techniques above will be like putting a sticking plaster over a wound that needs stitches.
 If you’re afraid this is you, take the questionnaire now and see what your strengths and weaknesses are.[WPMKTENGINECTA id=”20c4f399329e401380″ align=”center” hastime=”false”]

 Murray, K 2017 People with purpose, Kogan Page, London p 186

-I was reading something recently about workplaces, and working relationships, and was intrigued by this finding.
-Apparently, some research was done about how many mistakes were made in a hospital, comparing places where the people were comfortable, got along in the team, and all worked well together, with other places where there were not good working relationships.
+I was reading something recently about workplaces and working relationships, and was intrigued by this finding.
+Apparently, some research was done about how many mistakes were made in a hospital.
+The research compared places where the people were comfortable, got along in the team, and all worked well together, with other places where there were not good working relationships.

 The researchers were surprised to find that more mistakes were made in the hospitals where everyone got on well, not the ones with poor working relationships.
 This wasn’t what they expected to see.